edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 This is important when planning your stop condition and asserts as it might mean that more of your code executed than you might initially think if you don't plan your stop condition appropriately.

- As an example if your Hosted Service is in a while loop doing some operation and your keeping count of how many times that operation has run before stopping the test server, then the stop condition should probably be `numberOfRuns >= <some value>` instead of `numberOfRuns == <some value>`.
+ As an example if your Hosted Service is in a while loop doing some operation and you are keeping count of how many times that operation has run before stopping the test server, then the stop condition should probably be `numberOfRuns >= 'some value'` instead of `numberOfRuns == 'some value'`.

 ### Use a time condition to stop the test server